provena/provena/registry-api/README.md

 In some cases, it is inappropriate for a user to directly create/update etc items of a particular subtype.
 Key examples are datasets and model runs.
 Datasets cannot be registered directly because they have a tied in lifecycle with a data store S3 storage location.
 Model runs must be transformed and lodged by the Prov API.

-The Registry API has been setup to facilitate these inter API requirements through two mechanisms
+The Registry API has been setup to facilitate these inter API requirements through three mechanisms

 -   special per route role limitations
 -   proxy routes
+-   encrypted user context in request headers

 Role route limitations means we can enforce only specific Keycloak roles for particular actions - e.g. only the Data Store API service account can create/update/seed datasets.

-Proxy routes (such as proxy update, proxy create) etc, are also generally role limited to APIs, and enables the requesting party to request that the action be taken _as if_ the user was actually a different user (specified by username).
+Proxy routes (such as proxy update, proxy create) etc, are also generally role limited to APIs, and enables the requesting party to request that the action be taken _as if_ the user was actually a different user (specified by an encrypted UserInfo payload).
 For example, the proxy create action allows the Data Store API to mint a dataset which is owned by a real non service account system user - meaning they can administer the item as if they created it.

 # Local deployment